The Career Speaker Series

 Spring 2017 Speakers

 Ever used Badger Balm to heal your cracked, chapped hands?
-In 1995, founder Bill Whyte, then a carpenter, began making small batches a concoction that came to be known as Badger Balm in his kitchen in nearby Gilsum.
+In 1995, founder and CEO Bill Whyte, then a carpenter, began making small batches a concoction that came to be known as Badger Balm in his kitchen in nearby Gilsum.
 Today, Badger has over 60 employees and 100 products, all organic and made in Badger’s beautiful post-and-beam facility in Gilsum.
 Badger is a "B Corp", a special legal status which puts people and the planet ahead of profits.
-Rebecca Hamilton, daughter of the founder and VP of Innovation and Sustainability will be here to talk about the company, its values, needs and opportunities.
+The company is known for its family-friendly work practices and innovative workplace benefits, including babies at work, near-site childcare, and paid extended parental leave.
+Badger donates 10% of before-tax profits to charity, with a focus on children and the environment.
+Bill Whyte will be here to talk about the company, its values, needs and opportunities.

 Who should come?
 All students, all majors and years and especially students interested in the manufacturing, marketing, management, environment, safety and industrial hygiene.
 Faculty from all disciplines are welcome and urged to come.